 In addition to the above, and in the context of the current refugee crisis in Europe, a new EU Regulation was adopted in 2016, allowing the EU to provide emergency support in response to exceptional crises or disasters within the EU which give rise to severe humanitarian consequences.
 A new funding allocation of €300 million is planned in 2016 to that effect, complemented by an additional €200 million in 2017 and €200 million in 2018.

-ECHO provides funding to over 200 partner organisations which implement humanitarian actions on the ground.
-These include non-governmental organisations (NGOs), international organisations and United Nations agencies (UN).
+The European Commission provides humanitarian funding worldwide to over 200 partner organisations which implement relief actions on the ground.
+These include non-governmental organisations (NGOs), international organisations and United Nations agencies.

 A breakdown of 2015 humanitarian aid funding by geographic area and by implementing partner is shown below.